rollup/rollup/docs/08-troubleshooting.md

 ```

 increasing `--max-old-space-size` as needed.
 Note that this number can safely surpass your available physical memory.
 In that case, Node will start paging memory to disk as needed.

+### Error: Node tried to load your configuration file as CommonJS even though it is likely an ES module

+By default, Rollup will use Node's native module mechanism to load your Rollup configuration.
+That means if you use ES imports and exports in your configuration, you either need to define `"type": "module"` in your `package.json` file or use the `.mjs` extension for your configuration.
+See also [Configuration Files](guide/en/#configuration-files) and [Caveats when using native Node ES modules](guide/en/#caveats-when-using-native-node-es-modules) for more information.